 |Top tweet contributors (in our sample of tweets)|

 Within the bios of Twitter users, the most popular keywords are love, life, music, follow, Twitter, world, live, student, know and girl.

-Sysomos analyzed more than a billion tweets generated by over 20 million Twitter users in 2010.
+Sysomos used their innovative social listening tools and analyzed more than a billion tweets generated by over 20 million Twitter users in 2010.
 This included bio, web site address and location information (both textual and lat / long) disclosed in their profile pages.

 Our previous study published in June 2009 analyzed 11.5 million Twitter accounts, including the indexing of user profiles, status updates and other details.

 Sysomos is the social intelligence company backed by data science that gives businesses immediate context to the hundreds of millions of conversations happening online every day.
 The Sysomos social intelligence platform continuously decodes these conversations and news stories to give marketers real-time answers about what their customers think and feel.
 More than 1,400 global brands and agencies including United Health Group, 3M, Boeing, Edelman, Genetech, Marriott and Ogilvy trust Sysomos for their social intelligence.
 Sysomos has offices in seven cities worldwide, including London, New York, San Francisco and Toronto.

 MAP is like the search engine for social media.
 Listening tools give you snapshots of social activity, based on complex queries you must build carefully in advance.
 With Sysomos MAP, simply type in your keyword, and instantly see results, including reach and context for your topic today and historically.
 Unlimited searches, unlimited results, no surprise costs.